JetBrains/KEEP/proposals/collection-literals.md

 2. Collections (not literals) are very widely used in programs.
     They deserve a separate literal.
     A special syntax for collection literal makes them instantly stand out from the rest of the program, making code easier to read.
-3. Easy migration from other languages.
+3. Simplify migration from other languages.
     Collection literals is a widely understood concept with more or less the same syntax across different languages.
     And new users have the right to naively believe that Kotlin supports it.
+4. Clear intend.
+    A special syntax for collection literals make it clear that a new instance consisting of the supplied elements is created.
+    For example, `val x = listOf(10)` is potentially confusing, because some readers might think that a new collection with the capacity of 10 is created.
+    Compare it to `val x = [10]`.
-4. Special syntax for collection literals helps to resolve the `emptyList`/`listOf` hussle.
+5. Special syntax for collection literals helps to resolve the `emptyList`/`listOf` hussle.
     Whenever the argument list in `listOf` reduces down to zero, some might prefer to cleanup the code to change `listOf` to `emptyList`.
     And vice-versa, whenever the argument list in `emptyList` needs to grow above zero, the programmer needs to replace `emptyList` with `listOf`.
     It creates a small hussle of `listOf` to `emptyList` back and forth movement.